sirbh/healthcare-assistant/readme.md

    - The **Supervisor Agent** has access to:
      - The **Recommendation Agent** (for treatment or next steps)
      - The **Explanation Agent** (for detailed clarification)
-   - If the user asks for recommendations or explanations, the Supervisor consults the appropriate agent and returns the response.
+   - If the user asks for recommendations or explanations, the Supervisor consults the appropriate agent, supply the user profile and returns the response.

 8. **Memory Update**
    After each interaction, the **Memory Writer Agent** updates the user profile based on the latest conversation.